How to Record Your Songs in a Professional Recording Studio

 How to Choose a Recording Studio

-Most producers have either their own studio or have relationships with people at their favourite studios.
+Most producers have either their own studio or their favourite studios.
 They will help you choose one that matches your style.
 If you don’t have a producer, look for a studio the same way you would for a producer (above).
 We used Dan’s studio for Bright the Light.

 There are many things to do and plan before you get to the studio.